Distributed Phase Estimation Algorithm and Distributed Shor's Algorithm: Distributed order-finding algorithm

 \section{Distributed order-finding algorithm}

-Recently, Xiao and Qiu {\it et al.} proposed a distributed Shor's algorithm that requires two quantum computers \cite{gang2023distributed}.
-Compared with the traditional Shor's algorithm, their distributed Shor's algorithm can reduce nearly $\dfrac{L}{2}$ qubits and reduce circuit depth to some extent for each computer when factoring an $L$-bit composite number.
-In addition, their communication complexity is $O(L)$, which is better than the distributed Shor's algorithm with communication complexity $O(L^2)$ in \cite{yimsiriwattana2004distributed}.
+Recently, Xiao and Qiu et al. proposed a distributed Shor's algorithm that requires two compute nodes \cite{gang2023distributed}.
+Compared with the traditional Shor's algorithm, their distributed Shor's algorithm can reduce nearly $\dfrac{L}{2}$ qubits and reduce circuit depth to some extent for each node when factoring an $L$-bit composite number.
+In addition, their communication complexity is $O(L)$, which is better than that of the distributed Shor's algorithm in \cite{yimsiriwattana2004distributed} (its communication complexity is $O(L^2)$ ).

-In this section, we propose a distributed Shor's algorithm for multiple nodes.
-This is a quantum-classical hybrid algorithm.
-The key of Shor's algorithm is to obtain an estimation of some $\dfrac{s}{r}$, where $r$ is the ``order'' and $s\in\{0,1,\cdots,r-1\}$ (i.e., obtain a $t$-bit string $m$ such that $|\dfrac{m}{2^t}-\dfrac{s}{r}|\leq 2^{-(2L+1)}$).
-In other words, we need to obtain an estimation of some $\dfrac{s}{r}$ with an error no larger than $2^{-(2L+1)}$.
-In our algorithm, we use $k$ quantum computers to estimate partial bits of some $\dfrac{s}{r}$.